Sienci-Labs/Resources/longmill/advanced/lm-grounding.md

 A backup UPS solves these issues by continuing to provide power to your computer and CNC temporarily when your shops power flickers off.
 This will allow you to either keep your LongMill running reliably, or if the power outage is severe, return it to a set point before waiting for power to return.

 You can find these on Amazon or big box stores, by searching up "UPS backup 1500VA."
 Good quality, high power UPS backups are around $200 CAD.
-Look for UPS devices with<strong> 1000-1500VA</strong> and at least <strong>4 plugs with</strong><span class="a-list-item"><strong> battery backup</strong> functionality.
+Look for UPS devices with **1000-1500VA** and at least **4 plugs with** **battery backup** functionality.
 T</span>his should have enough power to sustain your machine and computer.
 Depending on the UPS, you can connect your router as well however we recommend prioritizing your CNC and computer first.
 For information on the power consumption of the LongMill, check <a href="https://sienci.com/faq/lm-faq/what-are-the-power-requirements-for-the-LongMill/">here</a>.